MemoriesOfTime/raknet-rs/README.md

 Most operations are performed on `Stream` and `Sink`.
 There will be some options in [opts](src/opts.rs).

+The implementation details are obscured, and you can only see a very high level of abstraction, including the `Error` type, which is just `std::io::Error`.

 Keep polling `incoming` because it also serves as the router to every connections.

 Apply `Sink::poll_flush` to IO will trigger to flush all pending packets, `ACK`/`NACK`, and stale packets.
+So you have to call `poll_flush` periodically.
+You can configure the [flush strategy](src/opts.rs) you want.

-Apply `Sink::poll_close` to IO will ensure that all data is received by the peer before returning (i.e It may keep resending infinitely.).
+Apply `Sink::poll_close` to IO will ensure that all data is received by the peer before returning.
+It may keep resending infinitely unless you cancel the task.
+So you'd better set a timeout for each `poll_close`.

 > [!NOTE]
 > All calculations are lazy.
-You need to decide how long to flush once, and how long to wait when closing before considering the peer is disconnected.
+The state will not update if you do not poll it.

 ```rust
 use bytes::Bytes;